SAG-KeLP-Legacy/online-large-margin/README.md

 **CLASSIFICATION ALGORITHMS:**

-* _LinearPassiveAggressiveClassification_: linear version of the Passive Aggressive learning algorithm for classification (Crammer 2006)
+* _LinearPassiveAggressiveClassification_: linear version of the Passive Aggressive learning algorithm for classification (Crammer '06)
-* _KernelizedPassiveAggressiveClassification_: kernel-based version of the Passive Aggressive learning algorithm for classification (Crammer 2006)
+* _KernelizedPassiveAggressiveClassification_: kernel-based version of the Passive Aggressive learning algorithm for classification (Crammer '06)
 * _LinearPerceptron_: linear version of the Perceptron learning algorithm for classification (Rosenblatt '57)
 * _KernelizedPerceptron_: kernel-based version of the Perceptron learning algorithm for classification (Rosenblatt '57)
 * _RandomizedBudgetPerceptron_: an extention of the Randomized Budget Perceptron proposed in (Cavallanti '06)

 **REGRESSION ALGORITHMS:**

-* _LinearPassiveAggressiveRegression_: linear version of the Passive Aggressive learning algorithm for regression (Crammer 2006)
+* _LinearPassiveAggressiveRegression_: linear version of the Passive Aggressive learning algorithm for regression (Crammer '06)
-* _KernelizedPassiveAggressiveRegression_: kernel-based version of the Passive Aggressive learning algorithm for regression (Crammer 2006)
+* _KernelizedPassiveAggressiveRegression_: kernel-based version of the Passive Aggressive learning algorithm for regression (Crammer '06)

 **META-LEARNING ALGORITHMS:**

-* _MultiEpochLearning_: a meta algorithms for performing multiple iterations on a training data
+* _MultiEpochLearning_: a meta algorithm for performing multiple iterations on a training data
 * _Stoptron_: an extention of the Stoptron algorithm proposed in (Orabona '08)